openflighthpc/concertim-openstack-service/README.md

 - `log_level` : Desired logging level (debug, info, error... etc.)
 - `billing_platform` : The configure billing app to use
+- `message_queue` : The message queue that the Openstack deployment is using (supported queues are RabbitMQ:"rmq")
+- `cloud_type` : The configured cloud for the service to interact with (supported clouds are Openstack:"openstack")

 ##### **Openstack Values**

 ###### AUTH

-In order for the service to connect to the openstack deployment, authentication data is required.
-A `keystoneauth1.identity.[v3,v2].password.Password` object is used to authenticate against the keystone service and can accept any variation of password-based authentication ([accepted value sets source](/openstack/opstk_auth.py))
+In order for the service to connect to the openstack host, authentication data is required.
+A `keystoneauth1.identity.[v3,v2].password.Password` object is used to authenticate against the keystone service and can accept any variation of password-based authentication ([accepted value sets source](/conser/modules/clients/cloud/openstack/auth.py))

 Values under the `openstack` header: